 In Year 10, the Visual Art Course develops students' understanding of the visual world by making and appreciating images and objects.
 An understanding of the skills of artists, designers, craftspeople, critics and historians is developed.
 Emphasis is placed on experimentation and an enjoyment of the art making process.
-Students experience the work of talented artists through research, visiting contemporary art galleries and/ or by working with artists in workshop situations.
+Students experience the work of talented artists through research and/ or by working with artists in workshop situations.

-- 'Social Comment', 2D focus - 'Let's Face It', 3D focus - 'Surrealism', 2D and 3D focus and digital media, which may include printmaking and animation - 'Through the Looking Lens', digital media - 'Inside Out', figurative drawing and printmaking - Collaborative project (2D and 3D media focus)
+- 'Social Comment', 2D and 3D focus

+- 'Let's Face It', 3D focus

+- 'Through the Looking Lens: Take One', digital media

-- Develop skills in studio areas: painting, observational drawing, abstraction drawing, ceramics, sculpture, digital and mixed media explorations - Create, present and reflect on artworks that incorporate Visual Art techniques, technologies, processes and language - Understand and use the Elements and Principles of Art and Design in analysing and interpreting the meaning of artworks - Research and evaluate the concepts of local and international artists in relation to students' own ideas - Evaluate and reflect on artworks in Responding tasks
+- Develop skills in studio areas: painting, drawing, sculpture, digital and mixed media explorations - Create, present and reflect on artworks that incorporate Visual Art techniques, technologies, processes and language - Understand and use the Elements and Principles of Art and Design in analysing and interpreting the meaning of artworks - Research and evaluate the concepts of local and international artists in relation to students' own ideas - Evaluate and reflect on artworks in Responding tasks

-- Integrated Preliminary Task: Folio of visual explorations and documentation of individual concept development (Visual Journal), analysis and interpretation of artworks and written Statement of Intent - Integrated Resolved Task: Resolved artwork (painting, printmaking, sculpture, time-based media), folio of visual explorations and Reflection
+- Integrated Preliminary Task: Folio of visual explorations and documentation of individual concept development (Visual Journal), analysis and interpretation of artworks and written Statement of Intent - Integrated Resolved Task: Resolved artwork (painting, ceramics, multi-media time-based media), folio of visual explorations and reflection - Integrated Responding Task: Essay responding to learned digital media